emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 - Safe deploys, such that CI/CD could take care of dependency updates
 - Meaningful end-to-end tests that avoided mocking wherever possible

-Because these services have a low rate of changes needed, I will eventually go back to
+Because these services usually have a low rate of changes needed, I will eventually go back to not thinking of them while I'm working elsewhere in the codebases—and I want to ensure that I truly don't have reserve any brain space for them

 - rnd-subscriber-pruning-service's use of Spring cron, preventing safe restarts for a week
 - batch-subscriber-processor's lack of CD tests, making the Spring Boot 3 migration dangerous
 - subscription-api's lack of CD tests, creating a business risk
 - litigator-service's in-memory job queue, preventing safe restarts ever, requiring callers to pause
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzYyNDY5MDUsMTkzMzg0MTQxMF19
+eyJoaXN0b3J5IjpbMTU0MDc5Mzc1MiwxOTMzODQxNDEwXX0=
 -->